 The Earned Income Credit is a tax credit based on the type of pay that you earn.
 It applies to Sole Traders, proprietary directors (owning more than 15% of the ordinary share capital of a company), and the spouse or child of proprietary directors.

 Sole Traders starting a business while working full-time can avail of both the Earned Income Credit and the Employee Tax Credit.
 However, there are limitations on the combined amount which cannot exceed a certain amount, so we recommend that you seek advice from a professional.

 It’s important to note that proprietary directors (owning more than 15% of ordinary share capital in a company), their spouse or civil partner receiving income directly related to that directorship cannot claim the employee tax credit.

 How to claim tax credits?

 Sole Traders and directors need to file income tax returns every year by completing a Form 11 on Revenue’s Online System (ROS).
-This is sometimes be referred to as a Directors Return if you are a Director of an Irish company.
+This is sometimes referred to as a Directors Return if you are a director of an Irish company.